 Now, in round 15, I get another G.O.A.T.—Devin Hester.
 He will handle all the returns, plays some nickel back and some slot receiver.
 Gale Sayers is still the best kick returner but he had such a short career.
 Josh Cribbs may be the next-best, though it may be Hester.
 But Hester is the best on punt returns and no worse than third as a kick returner, overall, he's the best returner ever.

 Randy Gradishar.
-Pro Scout, Inc. calls he and Ray Lewis the two best-ever at combined "neutralize and range".
+A top pro scouting service calls he and Ray Lewis the two best-ever at combined "neutralize and range".
 By that, they mean a player who can take on a neutralize a block by a guard and also has speed and ability to cover sideline to sideline.
 Stats, LLC. has a "Marshall Faulk number" which is a stat composed of the ability to run and receiver.
 In baseball, advanced metrics include a "power-speed" number which included the ability to hit home runs and also to steal bases.
 The "neutralize and range" is similar in that it is a skill set that combines two different things and one player who possesses both is rare.

 Steve Hutchinson became the fourth player on my line.
 He was a powerful left guard who was a two-time Offensive Lineman of the Year.
 After him, I needed a right end so I took Hall of Famer Elvin Bethea.
 Bethea played the run well, stayed square and understood his role in the 3-4 defense.
 He also could get as many as 14½ sacks in a season, which he did in 1976 in a 3-4 scheme.